MorningZephyr/Ai-Agent/README.md

 - 💡 **Smart Inference**: Makes intelligent connections from stored information
 - 💾 **Persistent Memory**: Remembers information across conversations using PostgreSQL
 - 🎭 **User Representation**: Can represent users based on learned knowledge
+- 👥 **Multi-User Support**: Each user has their own AI representative
+- 🔒 **Read-Only Protection**: Others can chat with your AI but cannot modify your data

 ## Quick Start